wimsio/coxygen-mssd/README.md

 This will teach and introduce you to Cabal, Haskell, Property Based Tests(Quick Check), Logic & Maths Proofing(liquidhaskell/GADTs).

+To those new to Decentralized Exchanges check this https://v2.sundaeswap.finance/.

 ---

 ## 📁 Project Structure